jovanduy/ExercisesInC/reading_questions/thinkos.md

 2) What does the `gcc flag -lpthread` do?

 The `-l` option allows you to compile with the Pthread library in `gcc`.
+This links your program with the Pthread library.

 3) What does the argument of `pthread_exit` do?